manishsajandasani/octacademy-angular/OctAcademy Angular Notes.md

   - Use Data Members of a Service (By Creating Instance)
   - Use Data Members of a Service (By Dependency Injection)
   - Perform CRUD Operations in Services
-  - Create Interface to act as a Blueprint for the Object in order to avoid data member errors on the compile time
+  - Create Interface to act as a Blueprint for the Object in order to avoid data member errors on the compile time (Data Modeling)

 # What is Angular?